-Anyone who has ever embarked on a journey of innovation will know that there are many monsters to defeat and myths to dispel along the way.
+Anyone who has ever embarked on a journey of innovation, change or transformation, will know that there are many monsters to defeat and myths to dispel along the way.

 It doesn't matter what geography, industry or audience I present to, there is always a large number of nods of agreement from those present who have battled the same demons and more.
 After these types of sessions, a tribe of troublemakers (aka "innovators") will typically gather around me to share their own scary stories and offer advice on alternative strategies that have worked for them.